tennisgent/vue-intersection/README.md

 ### Browser Support

 `vue-intersection` works in all browsers that support the `IntersectionObserver` API, which is essentially every major browser except for IE 11.
 If you need support for IE 11, you can use any of the [`IntersectionObserver` polyfills](https://github.com/w3c/IntersectionObserver/tree/master/polyfill) that are available.
-For a list of current browser support, look [here](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API#Browser_compatibility).
+For a list of supported browsers, look [here](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API#Browser_compatibility).

 ### Alternative Libraries